What Is Closing Stock

 How to Calculate Closing Stock?

-The formula for calculating closing stock is
+Here is the formula for calculating closing stock:

 Closing Stock in Profit and Loss Account

-Profit and loss accounting is the final calculation that includes debits and credits separated by two sections, namely profit account and loss account.
+Profit and loss accounting is the final calculation that includes debits and credits separated by two sections.
 On the left side, all the debits, like opening stocks, purchases, direct expenses, and other entities, are recorded under the profit account section.
 The closing stock is recorded on the right side along with, gross loss, indirect expenses, and other entities, under the loss account section.
-However, the calculations of both sides should be equal, but if the credit side is greater than the debit side, it means the business has a gross profit, while if the debit side is less, the business has recorded a gross loss.

-Read Also - 5 Best Manufacturing Inventory Software in 2023
+Read Also - 5 Best Manufacturing Inventory Software in 2024

 Automate the Process of Closing Stock Calculation